WaterFutures/BoN2024/Installation.md

 to:
 cfg['device'] = 'cpu'

-## Note: the Metal accelaration on Mac with M1 or M2 is not working at the time of the submission.
+## Note: the Metal acceleration on Mac with M1 or M2 is not working at the time of the submission.
 Use 'cpu' to ensure a correct running on Apple devices, too.

 # Important Note
 The virtual environment for this project includes both TensorFlow and PyTorch.
 Be aware that this can consume significant storage space.